The Challenge - Manufacturing Ophthalmic and Contact Lens Solutions

-Ophthalmic emulsions and suspensions are sterile formulations which require long shelf lives and high optical transparency.
-Particle and droplet sizes within the formulations are critical factors which can affect the absorption of active ingredients, the fluidity of the product as well as the users’ comfort level.
+Ophthalmic emulsions and suspensions are sterile formulations that require long shelf lives and high optical transparency.
+Particle and droplet sizes within the formulations are critical factors that can affect the absorption of active ingredients, the fluidity of the product as well as the users’ comfort level.
 Size distributions must be tight in addition to submicron to prevent ingredient sedimentation or droplet aggregation.
-High shear mixing followed by high pressure homogenization is the traditional method for ophthalmic formulation manufacturing.
-The challenge is to find a more efficient and cost effective alternative, with superior results.
+High shear mixing followed by high-pressure homogenization is the traditional method for ophthalmic formulation manufacturing.
+The challenge is to find a more efficient and cost-effective alternative, with superior results.

-Within 20 minutes of recirculation (10 tank turnovers) the droplet size reaches a steady state with 100% of the particles less than 1.2 micron, surpassing results of traditional methods.
-The average droplet size was measured to be less than 0.2 micron.
+Within 20 minutes of recirculation (10 tank turnovers), the droplet size reaches a steady state with 100% of the particles less than 1.2 microns, surpassing the results of traditional methods.
+The average droplet size was measured to be less than 0.2 microns.
 If larger droplets are desired, the VFD can be used to decrease the tip speed on the Quadro® HV and limit the size reduction performance while controlling the droplet distribution range.

 - Traditional rotor/stator mixer feeding a valve homogenizer can be replaced with one machine

-- An HV is less than 50% the initial investment cost of a high pressure homogenizer
+- An HV is less than 50% of the initial investment cost of a high-pressure homogenizer

 - Precise process scaling is available from lab to production processing